 Association of Library and Information Science Students

-We advocate for social justice in the world of library and information sciences.
+Advocate for social justice in the world of library and information sciences

+Informatics Undergraduate Association.
 Founded by Informatics majors for Informatics majors.
-It is IUGA's objective to serve the needs and interests of undergraduate students in Informatics.
+It's IUGA's objective to serve the needs and interests of undergraduate students in Informatics.

 Celebrates young adult and children's literature, and supports professional development for students and youth services librarians.

-University of Washington Association of Rural and Small Libraries Chapter
+Student Association of Rural and Small Libraries, UW Chapter

 Women in Informatics supports ways to empower women to thrive as producers of technology.